ElliotMillington/Working-Memory-VR-Experiment/README.md

 # Working-Memory-VR-Experiment

-This project seeks to provide a flexible tool to create memory based experiments in both 2D and 3D.
-Using this tool an experimenter is able to test users over an extensive range of customisable varibales to construct test conditions for any number of hypotheses.
+This project seeks to provide a flexible tool to create memory based experiments in both 2D and 3D enironments.
+Using this tool, an experimenter is able to test users over an extensive range of customisable variables to construct test conditions for any number of hypotheses.
 A single target shape in 2D             |  A 2D trial displaying five target shapes  | The start of a 2D trial
 :-------------------------:|:-------------------------:|:--------------------------:|
 ![2dTarget1](https://user-images.githubusercontent.com/60265517/184759346-2fef9d61-0449-486a-8005-39db490aab79.PNG) | ![2dTarget5](https://user-images.githubusercontent.com/60265517/184766663-6ca2b8ef-3c3f-4661-950f-1674306804a1.PNG) | ![2dDisplay](https://user-images.githubusercontent.com/60265517/184759385-5adaa5fe-683a-4113-9443-827253134b32.PNG)